SteveDunn/Vogen/docs/site/Writerside/topics/discussions/Overview.md

 Put another way, if your `decimal` primitive represents an Account Balance, then there is **extremely** low overhead of using an `AccountBalance` Value Object instead.
 Please see the [performance metrics](Performance.md) for more information.

+## How this documentation is organized

+* These top level pages discuss key topics and concepts at a fairly high level and provide useful background information and explanation.

+* Tutorials—take you by the hand through a series of steps to create an application that uses Vogen.
+  Start here if you’re new to Vogen.

+* Reference guides-contains technical reference for Vogen usage, describing how it works and how to use it.
+  The Assumption is that you have a basic understanding of key concepts.

+* How-to guides—recipes guiding you through the steps involved in addressing key problems and use-cases.
+  They are more advanced than tutorials, and they assume some knowledge of how Vogen works.

 ## Attribution